sibir007/abstract/Rust.md

 ##### How define method that uses generics?

-To define a generic struct or enum method, we place type name declarations inside angle brackets, <>, between the `impl` keyword and name of struct or enum.
-Then we can use this type names in method definition.
+To define a generic method of a struct or enum, we put the type name declarations in angle brackets, <>, between the `impl` keyword and the struct or enum name, also with the type names in angle brackets.
+We can then define the generic method itself.
+When defining a particular method, we can use different type names than those used when defining the struct or enum.
-We read generic method definition as: the method some_method name is generic over some types T S ...

 ```rust
 struct Point<T> {